PriyanshChaudhary/Flowers_Classifier_Img_Augmentation/README.md

 # Image augmentation:
 It can be defined as performing a number of augmentation actions on the images.
-These actions include resizing, rotation, zooming of images to increase the number of training dataset samples and in turn improve the output accuracy of the machine learning model. increasin the usage of data analysis
+These actions include resizing, rotation, zooming of images to increase the number of training dataset samples and in turn improve the output accuracy of the machine learning model. increasing the usage of data analysis